-This is coach Stover's 12th season as the Falcon's Head Coach.
-Coach Stover has led the Falcons to five straight conference titles, from 2007-2011, and their seventh playoff appearance, since 2006.
-In that span the Falcons have won 214 games over the past eight seasons, which ranks them 6th in Northern California in winning percentage during that span.
-The Falcons have also won 159 games in conference play over the past eight seasons, which ranks them number one in the Bay Valley Conference.
-They have only lost six conference series since 2006, clinching five conference titles in the process.
-Coach Stover’s 252 wins at Solano ranks him second in school history, behind Stan McWilliams who coached from 1956-1986.
-The Falcons have broken a number of school records during Coach Stover's tenure, including wins (32), conference wins (24) and team batting average (.339).
+This is coach Stover's 15th season as the Falcon's Head Coach.
+Coach Stover has led the Falcons to a Bay Valley Conference leading six conference titles, from 2007-2015.
+He has also guided the Falcons to 10 playoff rounds in the past 11 years.
+In that span the Falcons have won 265 games, which ranks them in the top 10 in Northern California in winning percentage during that span.
+The Falcons have also won 199 games in conference play over the past 11 seasons, which ranks them number one in the Bay Valley Conference.
+They have only lost thirteen conference series since 2006, clinching six conference titles in the process.
+Coach Stover reached the 300 win plateau, in a 21-6 romping of Yuba College.
+His 303 wins at Solano ranks him second in school history, behind Stan McWilliams who coached from 1956-1986.
+The Falcons have broken a number of school records during Coach Stover tenure, including wins (32), conference wins (24) and team batting average (.339).

 Coach Stover and his staff take pride that over 85% of their student-athletes have gone on to a four-year school.
-In fact 36 student-athletes from Coach Stover's first 8 seasons have completed their undergraduate work and have obtained a B.A. or B.S.
+In fact 62 student-athletes from Coach Stover's first 10 seasons have completed their undergraduate work and have obtained at least a B.A. or B.S.
 In addition, he has coached 3 conference players of the year and 4 conference pitchers of the year, as well as a number of All-Americans.
 He has also been awarded the conference coach of the year honor four times by his peers.

 During his tenure Coach has also been a key element in the renovations of Yarbrough Stadium, the Falcon's home field.
 With some help from a bond and a lot of fundraising by the coaching staff and players, the Falcons have put together a great facility.
 With a brand new playing surface and seating area, along with a professional style clubhouse, the Falcons have one of the best facilities in the state.